<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 • Marketing software and technology (automation, analytics, content creation, CRM, etc.)

-• Traditional Advertising and Marketing (print, TV, radio, streaming, etc.)
+• Traditional advertising (print, TV, radio, streaming, etc.)

 10. Show How You'll Use Trends to Propel the Brand

-Marketers need to follow and leverage trends to get the best results.
-Even if you don't know precisely what the upcoming year's viral TikTok challenges will be, you can demonstrate through your marketing plan that you track, measure, and adapt to changes rather than slapping last year's marketing plan onto this year's budget.
+Marketers must stay on top of trends to achieve the best results.
+Even if you can’t predict the next viral TikTok challenge, your marketing strategy should show that you track, measure, and adapt to changes, rather than recycling last year's approach.

-Review your marketing plan to make sure it aligns with current trends.
+Regularly review your marketing plan to ensure it aligns with current trends.

 11. Collaborate With the Sales Team

-It's hard to show how marketing spend directly impacts sales if you're not actively collaborating with the sales team.
-You need those numbers.
-And you need to know how what you're doing is affecting them.
+It's challenging to demonstrate how marketing spend drives sales without actively collaborating with the sales team.
+You need access to their numbers and insight into how your efforts are influencing them.

 • Developing shared goals

-• Clearly defining and agreeing upon what an SQL is
+• Defining and agreeing on what qualifies as a SQL

 • Implementing a lead-scoring system

-• Re-engaging existing customers to drive them back to sales for upgrades and renewals.
+• Re-engaging existing customers to drive upgrades and renewals

 12. Create an Invitation for Dialogue

-For more tips on planning a marketing budget, get our B2B marketing budget checklist.
+For more tips, check out our B2B marketing budget checklist.

 New call-to-action